MyThinkingSelf/Thoughts/stoicism/diary1.md

 ### moods
 Still wired to a day-to-day mood.
 Yesterday I felt anxious.
 As a result I behave wrongly.
 Today, stuff went well.
 As a result I feel good.
 The funny thing is that yesterday was anxious of this day.

+### spiritual exercices and method of Loci
+The mp3 I downloaded are interesting.
+I listened few of them and tried to practice.
+But these spiritual exercices contain a reduced portion of stoicm precepts.
+I would like to try something in complement.
+I want to store some stoicms precepts as mental images and memorize with the ancient greek technique called the method of loci.
+I see two benefits.
+The first one is to have a sort of mental handbook.
+The second is, by the use of vivid and emotional mental images, be touched by the precepts in a more deep way that just knowing them.
+Let's create a list.
+I want to target around 100 precepts.

+### ego, still ego
+I realize how far ego is engrained in my mind.
+Reading people commenting stoicism litterature, I suspect that I have this thought at the back of my head : "I can do a better job than them" or this one, from the same nature "I won't be able to do a better job than them".
+Conjointly, I may have a big distrust in what people comments.
+Measuring myself up to my peers brings me all sort of negative (sometimes positive) emotions.
+This must be an area of important investigation.
+Should I look into buddhism philosophy as well ?
+It seems it's an important aspect of their philosophy.